 Have you taken into account the groundwater level when drilling for water?

-Yes, these questions are also monitored by the NEMA (National Environment Management Authority), which needs to give its approval before we can get permission to drill for water.
+Yes, these questions are also monitored by the NEMA (National Environment Management Authority), which needs to give its approval before BGF can get permission to drill for water.

-Drilling for water has not proven as effective as we would have liked.
-We usually use collection methods and other ways to collect water.
+Drilling for water has not proven as effective as the company had hoped.
+Because of this, BGF primarily uses water collection methods and other ways of providing access to water.

 What if my tree is harmed by insects or fire?

-• we plant at least twice as many trees as we sell
+• BGF will plant at least twice as many trees as we sell

 • no customer owns a specific tree

-• we have extensive experience with the tree species we grow
+• BGF has extensive experience with the tree species they grow

 What happens if there is extreme drought or crop failure?

-Africa is politically unstable.
+Parts of Africa can be politically unstable.
 What happens if there is a shift in power?

 What happens if the price of lumber falls?

-We consider it quite unlikely that the price of lumber would drop.
-We base this view on the imbalance in the world between the supply and demand for lumber at present.
-We do not have sufficient amounts of this resource.
-The likelihood that the shortage of wood will decrease is very small considering how the forests has declined in the past 60 years.
+The company also considers it quite unlikely that the price of sustainably produced tropical hardwood lumber would drop significantly over an extended period.
+This view is based on the historical price performance of tropical lumber and the imbalance between supply and demand.
+We do not have adequate quantities of this natural resource.
+The likelihood that the shortage of wood will decrease is minimal, considering how the world's tropical forests have declined in the past 60 years.

 What does the price trend of timber/wood look like?

-We continuously follow the ITTO market reports and analyses, although their reports do not specifically follow the Mukau tree which is the species that we plant.
+BGF continuously follows the ITTO market reports and analyses, although their reports do not specifically follow the Mukau tree, which is the main species they plant.
 Mukau is actually of better quality than the American mahogany that they report on, and market analyses are to our advantage.
 According to ITTO the price (Export sawnwood prices) for Kiln Dried Mahogany was 665 euros per cubic meter by the end of 2009.
-By the end of 2016, the price was more than 1,000 euro per cubic meter, an increase of about 50 percent.
+By the end of 2016, the price was more than 1,000 euros per cubic meter, an increase of about 50 percent.

-Our mahogany species called Mukau also has significantly better quality than "African mahogany".
-A full tree of "African mahogany" gives about 0.35 cubic meters of wood worth about 330 euros (2016), which more than well covers the 170 euros to be paid after 20 years.
+BGF's mahogany species called Mukau also has significantly better quality than "African mahogany."
+A full tree of "African mahogany" gives about 0.35 cubic meters of wood worth about 330 euros (2016), which more than well covers the 170 euros in expected returns when the trees are sustainably harvested after 20 years.

-In addition, we do not believe that the prices for mahogany will stand still for the next 20 years, but even if they would, then there's enough of a margin to cover the commitments we have made.
-We therefore consider that the market risk is minimal.
+Besides, both we and BGF do not believe that mahogany prices will be at a standstill for the next 20 years.
+And even if they were, there is enough of a margin to cover the commitments made by the company.
+We, therefore, consider the market risk in terms of lumber prices minimal.

 What if the euro collapses?

-If the euro collapses, it has a very small impact from the point of view of tree owners since the return is dependent on that we sell our products on the world market, where you get paid in the currency that is most viable at the moment.
-This means that we, if the situation requires it, will fulfil our commitments in other currencies such as dollar, pound sterling or any other currency.
+If the euro collapses, it is likely to have an insignificant impact on tree owners.
+Trees have intrinsic value, and the return is dependent on selling wood products on the world market, where you get paid in the currency that is most viable at the moment.
+This means that if the situation requires it, BGF will fulfill their commitments in other currencies such as the dollar, pound sterling, or any other currency.

 The Norwegian company is governed by Norwegian company law, which means that you can get an annual report each year.
-You can look for yourself at the records held at the Norwegian Companies Registration Office by clicking here.
-The figures are also available through the Norwegian website proff.no which helps people to check a company's finances.
+You can look for yourself at the records held at the Norwegian Companies Registration Office by clicking on this link.
+The figures are also available through the Norwegian website proff.no, which helps people check up on a company's finances.
 Our company registration number is 992593148.

 What if Better Globe goes bankrupt?

-As a customer in Better Globe, you already have a document that shows that you own a certain number of trees purchased during a certain year.
-Our forestry company Better Globe Forestry Ltd. in Kenya, has however, on its own initiative, together with a lawyer, drawn up a letter that allows Better Globe's tree owners to claim their property rights to the trees in the unlikely event that the company should go bankrupt.
-A company without liabilities, however, runs little risk of bankruptcy, and our policy is to have no liabilities and that our assets at all times should cover our commitments.
+As a customer of Better Globe AS, you already have a document that shows that you own a certain number of trees purchased during a specific period.
+Our forestry agent, BGF in Kenya, has, however, on its initiative, together with a lawyer, drawn up a letter that allows Better Globe's tree owners to claim their property rights to the trees in the unlikely event that the company should go bankrupt.
+However, a company without liabilities runs little risk of bankruptcy, and BGF’s policy is to have no liabilities and that their assets and the assets they hold for others should always cover our commitments.

 Are the Better Globe trees insured in any way?

-We have investigated the possibility of insuring trees.
-It is possible to insure trees, but the suggested insurance premiums we have been quoted are so high that it is not commercially or economically viable to insure the trees.
-An insurance would also only cover the purchase price, which still wouldn't be enough for our customers.
+BGF has investigated the possibility of insuring trees.
+It is possible, but the suggested insurance premiums they have been quoted are too high to be commercially or economically viable.
+Insurance would also only cover the purchase price, which would be of little benefit to our customers.

-We therefore work actively to reduce risks in a variety of ways; we have plantations scattered in different geographic locations, we are continuously working to improve the quality of the seedlings that we put into the ground, we have good margins on everything we do.
-At the same time, we have an ambition for the near future, to plant twice as many trees as have been sold in order to ensure as far as possible that we can keep our promises no matter what happens to a single tree.
+BGF, therefore, works actively to reduce risks in a variety of ways; they have plantations scattered in different geographic locations, and BGF is continuously working to improve the quality of the seedlings that they put into the ground.
+The company has good margins on everything they do.
+At the same time, BGF is working toward planting more than twice as many trees as have been sold by Better Globe AS to ensure as far as possible that we together can keep our promises no matter what happens to any single tree.